farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 People with a very high NI will tend to have what is referred to as an HCP or a _high-conflict personality_.
 They are characterized by their negative conflict resolution, often unstable relationships, and are more likely to be manipulative and abusive because they expect others to be the same way.

 Imagine a person who expects others to be selfish.
-Would this person be more likely to behave selfishly themselves in order to protect their own interests, or would they still be as generous as they might have been otherwise?
+Would such a person be more likely to behave selfishly themselves in order to protect their own interests, or would they still be as generous as they might have been otherwise?

 ## Takeaways